tanushaggarwal/DataVoid/CONTRIBUTING.md

 Feel free to open an issue or discussion for any questions!

-Thank you for contributing to PrivacyBlitz! ⚡
+Thank you for contributing to DataVoid! ⚡